badlogic/mariozechner.at/src/posts/2025-08-15-mcp-vs-cli/index.md

 For the project-analysis task, you'll need to have `GROQ_API_KEY` set in your environment as this test uses GPT-OSS 120B through Groq in OpenCode.
 If you want to run the tmux prompts, you'll need to install tmux.
 Screen should be installed on any Linux, BSD, and macOS machine.

-You can also try to run the evaluation harness yourself:
+To run the evaluation harness yourself:
 ```bash
 npx tsx test/eval/run.ts
 npx tsx test/eval/stats.ts